 INDUSTRY CLEANTECH SOLUTION

-Bion’s platform also brings two more key improvements to livestock production: food safety and branding.
-Food safety and the direct impacts of food production on the environment and public health are issues of growing worldwide importance.
+Bion’s platform also brings two more key improvements to livestock production: food safety and sustainable branding.
+Food safety and the impacts of food production on the environment and public health are issues of growing worldwide importance.
 WalMart, Costco, McDonalds and a host of other distributors of meat and dairy products are increasingly specifying sustainable production practices to satisfy growing customer demand.
 Bion-served facilities will allow greater control over inputs, improved traceability and accountability, and the cleanest, most efficient production practices possible.

 The U.S. livestock industry must reduce its footprint and simultaneously improve its efficiencies if it is to remain environmentally and economically sustainable in the modern world.
 Bion addresses both of these inescapable challenges that will require significant investment over the coming years.